 Listing of Program coordinators and contact information

-For questions related to the graduate assistantship question on your admissions application, please contact Graduate Admissions at 724-357-2222.
+For questions related to the graduate assistantship process, please contact the School of Graduate Studies and Research at firstname.lastname@example.org.

 To be eligible for a graduate assistantship, students must:

 Your program coordinator will contact you if you are being offered a graduate assistantship.
-After this initial contact, you can expect the School of Graduate Studies and Research to begin the awarding process—please check your IUP e-mail account regularly.
+After this initial contact, you can expect the School of Graduate Studies and Research to begin the awarding process.
+You will receive a series of three emails

 Graduate assistants are guided and supervised by scholarly faculty and university staff dedicated to providing a valuable learning experience.
 At the same time, graduate assistants are beneficial to the functioning of academic and student service units.

 Stipends are disbursed to graduate assistants in biweekly paychecks.
 Tuition dollars are applied to your student account toward tuition payment balances.
 The stipend and tuition dollar amounts are determined by graduate programs and are communicated upon

 graduate assistantship offer as stated within the Graduate Assistantship Agreement.

 Graduate assistants are not required to work during university authorized breaks/days off or during finals week.
 All this information and more can be found in the Graduate Assistant Handbook.